manpagez: man pages & more

 LESS="-options"; export LESS

-On MS-DOS, you don't need the quotes, but you should replace any
+On MS-DOS and Windows, you don't need the quotes, but you should be

-percent signs in the options string by double percent signs.
+careful that any percent signs in the options string are not

 The environment variable is parsed before the command line, so command